aneeshroy/coe332-hw/homework6/README.md

-# Homework 6: Into the Kubernetes-Verse
+# Into the Kubernetes-Verse: Deploying into a Cluster

 ## Overview